-- To uphold the school values of Ambition, Resilience, Courtesy and Kindness and encourage your child to live by these on a day to day basis e.g. not allowing them to use inappropriate or derogatory language at any time. - To monitor the rewards and negative comments in the student ARCK Record and have appropriate conversations with your child. - To support the school's disciplinary policy and regulations on behaviour and uniform including ensuring students carry out detentions, suspensions etc. - To ensure your child has their ARCK Record before they leave for school in the morning. - To check for the after-school detention dates which are in the ARCK Record.
+• To uphold the school values of Ambition, Resilience, Courtesy and Kindness and encourage your child to live by these on a day to day basis e.g. not allowing them to use inappropriate or derogatory language at any time.

-- To sign the ARCK Record on a weekly basis and add any comments you want the school to respond to (staff will aim to respond within 48 hours to any communication not including weekends). - To send your child to school every day in full uniform including with the correct shoes and properly equipped to learn (Simple 7) (including PE uniform when necessary). - To celebrate their child's successes at school and to encourage them to participate in rewards programmes. - To contact school as soon as you have concerns.
+- To monitor the rewards and negative comments in the student ARCK Record and have appropriate conversations with your child. - To support the school's disciplinary policy and regulations on behaviour and uniform including ensuring students carry out detentions, suspensions etc. - To ensure your child has their ARCK Record before they leave for school in the morning. - To monitor attendance to after-school detentions signed off in the ARCK Record. - To sign the ARCK Record on a weekly basis and add any comments you want the school to respond to (staff will aim to respond within 48 hours to any communication not including weekends). - To send your child to school every day in full uniform including with the correct shoes and properly equipped to learn (Simple 7) (including PE uniform when necessary). - To celebrate their child's successes at school and to encourage them to have the ambition to participate in rewards programmes. - To contact school as soon as you have concerns.
 These should be directed to the Form Tutor, your child's Head of Year or Pastoral Manager.
-This line of communication is vital and should be directed to the most appropriate person. - To not allow their child to smoke or vape anywhere on the school grounds or in the building. - To ensure regular and punctual attendance of your child every day. - To respond to concerns raised by members of staff and work in partnership with the school - To support the school and its ethos at all times by encouraging your child to demonstrate kindness by showing respect and tolerating one another's beliefs and values. - To ensure that extended family trips or holidays are not booked during term time. - To ensure your child understands the mobile phone policy and has an appropriate place in their school bag to store the device should they bring it on to school site.
-You should not expect your child to read texts or answer their phone during the school day as this will lead to confiscation of the phone. - To contact reception with urgent messages for your child and do not attempt to contact your child directly. - To support your child to complete their homework to the highest standard possible. - To attend all parents' evenings and other meetings to discuss your child's progress and behaviour on request. - To keep contact details up to date by informing the school reception promptly.
+This line of communication is vital and should be directed to the most appropriate person. - To ensure that no banned items/objects/substances are brought to school under any circumstances; including to not allow your child to smoke or vape anywhere on the school grounds or in the building. - To ensure regular and punctual attendance of your child every day. - To respond to concerns raised by members of staff and work in partnership with the school - To support the school and its ethos at all times by encouraging your child to demonstrate kindness by showing respect and tolerating one another's beliefs and values. - To ensure that extended family trips or holidays are not booked during term time. - To ensure your child understands the mobile phone rules and has an appropriate place in their school bag to store the device should they bring it on to school site.
+You should not expect your child to read texts or answer their phone during the school day as this will lead to confiscation of the phone. - To contact reception with urgent messages for your child and do not attempt to contact your child directly. - To support your child to have the ambition to complete their homework to the highest standard possible. - To attend all parents' evenings and other meetings to discuss your child's progress and behaviour on request. - To keep contact details up to date by informing the school reception promptly.